How to Store Books in Your Home and a Storage Unit

 - Choose your storage position: Depending on how the storage container is shaped, store your books either upright or lying down horizontally.
 If you are storing your books upright, store them with the paper edges facing upwards.
 If you choose to store your books horizontally, lay the books down with the heavier books towards the bottom.

 - Use a climate controlled storage unit: If you have a large book collection, it can be difficult to find a location that can easily store all of your books.
 A climate controlled storage unit allows you to keep your collection in a safe and secure location while protecting your sensitive books from dangerous fluctuations in temperature.

 Spaces Self Storage Has Storage Facilities Near You!

 Are you looking for a storage unit to store your books and other household items?
-Spaces Self Storage has two storage facilities in downtown Toronto, one on Eastern Avenue and the other on Dupont Street.
+Spaces Self Storage has a storage facility in downtown Toronto on Eastern Avenue.
 Reserve a 5×5, 5×10 or 10×10 storage unit with Spaces Self Storage today!